Odds are your older cat does have dental disease. Here’s what to look out for and what you can do about it.

 Signs of oral cancer include lack of appetite, drooling, blood in the saliva or in the mouth, swelling of the gums, jaw or area under the tongue, and difficulty swallowing.
-These tumors are fleshy, pink to red in color with irregular surface characteristics.
+These tumours are fleshy, pink to red in colour with irregular surface characteristics.

 How do you treat oral cancer in cats?

 Cancer in that location is also very tough to treat because surgical removal is the best way to try to control it.
 If the cancer is growing under or at the base of the tongue, removal is often not possible.

 This type of cancer, if removable, requires extensive surgery.
 Basically the cancer and surrounding, non-cancerous tissue needs to be removed, along with any local lymph nodes.